jungomi/progrich/README.md

 # Progrich

-Progress bars, spinners and other widgets from [rich][rich] made more intuitive and with more sensible defaults.
+Progress bars, spinners and other widgets from [rich][rich] made more intuitive, including more sensible defaults.

 ## Why not use the built-in progress widgets of rich?